Meet the Largest Snakes in North America and Discover Where They Live

 • Diet: Large mammals, birds, and reptiles, including caimans.

 The green anaconda is recognized as the heaviest snake in the world.
-Adult green anacondas can reach lengths of over 20 feet and can weigh up to 550 pounds, making them not only massive but also incredibly powerful.
+Adult green anacondas can reach lengths of over 20 feet and can weigh over 200 pounds.
 These snakes are non-venomous and rely on their strength and size to subdue prey.
 Green anacondas are renowned for their ability to ambush prey underwater, utilizing their camouflage to blend seamlessly into the surrounding environment.

 About the Author